 Every employee at every level should feel included in the process.
 Reach out to them, hear what they have to say, empathize, and learn where their ideas are coming from.

-Related Article: Diversity and Inclusion in the Remote Workplace
+Listen to this podcast: Diversity and Inclusion in the Remote Workplace

 6. Diversity and Inclusion Training

 Employees from all levels must undergo diversity and inclusion training at their workplace.